 Students will read works written by a variety of authors from the Middle Ages through the 18th century.
+Prerequisite: Eligible for ENGC 1101 and READ 1106.
+MnTC Goals: 6.

 ENGL 2161 British Writers 2

 Students will read works by a variety of authors of the 19th and 20th centuries.